michav1510/Optimizing-Pipeline-in-Azure/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
 The features of the data used are below :

 1)age : The age of the potential customer.

 2)job : The job the potential customer does.
 It is a categorical field.
 The possible values are "technician", "unknown", "blue-collar", "admin.", "housemaid", "retired", "services", "entrepreneur", "management", "self-employed", "student", "unemployed".

 3)marital : The marital status of the potential customer.
 It is a categorical field.
 The possible values are "married", "single", "unknown", "divorced".

 4)education : The education level of the potential customer.
 It is a categorical field.
 The possible values are "high.school", "unknown", "basic.9y", "basic.6y", "basic.4y", "illiterate", "professional.course", "university.degree".

+5)default : If the potential customer had defaulted.
+It is a categorical field.
+The possible values are "yes", "no", "unknown".

+6)housing : Is the potential customer has taken housing loan?
+It is a categorical field.
+The possible values are "yes", "no", "unknown".

 **What are the benefits of the parameter sampler you chose?**